onzfonz/comp227/src/content/8/en/part8d.md

 The frontend's types are based on what you have created when developing the backend in the previous part.

 When the component `App` mounts, it fetches patients from the backend using [Axios](https://github.com/axios/axios).
-Note how we are giving the `axios.get` function a type parameter to describe the type of the response data:
+Notice how we are giving the `axios.get` function a type parameter to describe the type of the response data:

 ````js
 React.useEffect(() => {